cornell-ece5745/ece5745-tut8-sram/docs/index.md

  - `DATA`: read/write data

 Notice that there is a single address, and a single read/write data bus.
-This SRAM macro has a single read/write port and only supports executing a single transaction at a time.
-The diagram shows a bank select which is used when a single SRAM macro is built out of multiple lower-level "physical banks" to produce a more efficient layout.
-We will see what these physical banks look like a little later in the tutorial.
+In the new version of OpenRAM that we are currently using, this has been changed to use a separate read data and write data bus.
+However, this SRAM macro still only supports executing a single transaction at a time.
+The diagram shows a bank select which is used when a single SRAM macro is built out of multiple lower-level "physical banks" to produce a more efficient layout (by means of reducing the length of bitlines and wordlines, hence improving delay and energy efficiency).
+To achieve similar results, we instead use a column muxing factor, which allows us to read multiple lines and select the data we want via a MUX, hence also creating a more efficient layout.
+We will see what the column muxing looks like a little later in the tutorial.

-The following excerpt from the paper shows the timing diagram for a read and write transaction.
+The following excerpt from the paper shows the timing diagram for a read and write transaction in the old OpenRAM implementation, which for the most part holds for the most recent version.

 ![](assets/fig/openram-sram-timing.png)